danielV1213/kick-store-api/README.md

 ## Configure environment variables

+Disclaimer: due to the use of the hosting service [Render](https://render.com/) in this API, the MongoDB URL had to be uncovered.
+But the proper and secure process involves creating a .env file for storing this kind of information.

 Create an environment file called **.env** in the root of the project and create and assign the following env variables:

 ```javascript